mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

  - 452.05 ± 10.85

-captured with devtools profiling, which seemed to be far more accurate than console.time and much more accurate than performance.now() subtraction.
+captured over 30 runs with devtools profiling, which seemed to be far more accurate than console.time and much more accurate than performance.now() subtraction.

+13% slower than native.  not too shabby!